PierfrancescoSoffritti/android-youtube-player/README.md

 ### YouTubePlayerTracker
 `YouTubePlayerTracker` is an utility provided by the library to easily keep track of a `YouTubePlayer`'s state.

-`YouTubePlayerTracker` is a `YouTubePlayerListener`, in order to use it you need to add it as a listener to the `YouTubePlayer`
+`YouTubePlayerTracker` is a `YouTubePlayerListener`, in order to use it you need to add it as a listener to the `YouTubePlayer`.

 You can then use it to get the player's state and various information about the video that is being played.